caged/httpriot/README.markdown

-#HTTPRiot - Easily consume REST services
+#HTTPRiot - Easily Consume REST Services

 **NOTE:** Alpha Quality.
 I've been using this for a few months and it's being used by some people in production code, this library should still be considered alpha.
 With that out of the way,